 - The default languages start-point page is called languages.

-- languages is created from the cyber-dojo-languages github repo which contains manifest.json files.
+- languages is created from the languages_list file which contains a list of repo-URLs in the cyber-dojo-languages github organization, each of which contain a manifest.json file.

 - The exercises start-point page holds the choices where you select your exercise (eg Fizz Buzz).

 - The default exercises start-point page is called exercises